aCybernomad/Projekt/README.md

 # AI - Computer Vision
 The project leverages the YOLOv4 algorithm to detect and track speed cameras on Swedish roads, utilizing a dataset of over 2,000 annotated images.
 The algorithm is capable of detecting objects from a distance of 200 to 250 meters.

+YOLOv4 (You Only Look Once version 4) is an advanced object detection algorithm that is both fast and accurate.
+It uses a single neural network to process the entire image and predicts bounding boxes and class probabilities directly.
+YOLOv4 incorporates several improvements over its predecessors, including:

 [![IMAGE ALT TEXT HERE](https://i9.ytimg.com/vi_webp/s2JpXa-B5aQ/mqdefault.webp?v=60454f69&sqp=CMDr0bIG&rs=AOn4CLA5xxsIYwTyjVz59gkHi_SOhTMdPA)](https://www.youtube.com/watch?v=s2JpXa-B5aQ)

 # Jetson Nano - OpenCV